City Guides Provence-Alpes-Côte d'Azur

 This article may contain compensated links.
 Please read disclaimer for more info.

-‘Nissa La Bella,’ the city of Angels and capital of the French Riviera, is also the perfect starting point for a French Riviera road trip, and we are sure it will only take 2 days in Nice for you to fall in love with it!
+In Southern France, all the roads lead to Nice, blessed by Mother Nature and graciously adorned with beautiful baroque architecture.
+“Nissa La Bella,” the City of Angels and capital of the French Riviera, is also the perfect starting point for a French Riviera road trip, and we are sure it will only take 2 days in Nice, France, for you to fall in love with it!

-Wondering how to spend a weekend in Nice, France, what to do in Nice for two days?
+Wondering how to spend a weekend in Nice, what to do in Nice for two days?
 Sure, the Promenade des Anglais is a must, but to reduce the city to its mythical waterfront would be too easy.
-When you take the time to explore Nice, the city reveals interesting museums, a beautiful Old Town, and a very particular art of living.
+When you take the time to visit Nice, the city reveals interesting museums, a beautiful Old Town, and a very particular art of living.

 TIP: these French road trips cover Nice and many other beautiful places in southern France!

-La Colline du Château
+1. Start from La Colline du Château

-This place offers incredible views of Nice, the Baie des Anges, and in the distance, the French Alps!
+This place offers incredible views of Nice, the Baie des Anges, and, in the distance, the French Alps!
 We always recommend starting early in the morning, when the light lights up the Promenade des Anglais and the Old Town.
 Nice under the morning light is wonderful, and you will be treated to a real festival of colors with the turquoise sea and the red roofs of Old Nice!

 If you don’t want to take the stairs to the top of the hill, there’s a (free) elevator at the end of the Promenade des Anglais.

-The Port of Nice
+2. Explore the Port of Nice

 From the Colline du Château, you can descend to the Old Port, which houses luxury yachts and small fishing boats.
 A stroll in this area is delightful, with the colorful boats lined up along the quay, the red and yellow buildings, and the Colline du Château in the background.

-Old Nice
+3. Get Lost in Old Nice

 Exploring the Old Town is another of the best things to do in Nice.
-Old Nice has an incomparable charm, reminiscent of that of small Italian cities.
+Old Nice has an incomparable charm reminiscent of small Italian cities.
 Its narrow streets are lined with tall buildings colored red, orange, or yellow, with the laundry hanging from the windows.
 The green or blue shutters are often closed (it’s hot outside!), but be sure that small treasures are hidden behind the walls.

-Push the doors of the small churches and admire hundreds of angels, paintings of saints, and the oh-so baroque marble altars.
+Push the doors of the small churches and admire hundreds of angels, paintings of saints, and the oh-so-Baroque marble altars.

-When you have had your dose of gildings and stuccos, pay a visit to the Lascaris Palace at Rue Droite.
+When you have had your dose of gildings and stuccos, pay a visit to the Palais Lascaris at 15 Rue Droite.
 This 17th-century private mansion is a gem of Baroque art with frescoed ceilings, woodwork, and original furniture.
 Today, it hosts contemporary exhibitions and a beautiful collection of old musical instruments staged across the halls.

-Baroque Perfection at Place Rosetti
+4. Baroque Perfection at Place Rosetti

 In the center of the Old Town, there’s Place Rosetti, with the pretty Sainte Réparate Cathedral.
 This religious building is also in Baroque style and well worth a short visit.

 Even if it is very touristy, Place Rosetti is also the perfect place to take a break and enjoy a good ice cream.
-For this, we recommend two addresses: Fenocchio offers an unbeatable choice of delicious ice creams, but it’s rather pricey.
-Gelateria Rossetti, just opposite, also has a good selection, and it’s cheaper.
-And if you are in the mood for some shopping, next to Fenocchio, there’s Maison Bremond (15 Rue du Pont Vieux), a good address to buy local products such as oil, olives, tapenades, anchoïades, or vinegar.
+For this, we recommend two addresses: Fenocchio (2 Place Rosetti) offers an unbeatable choice of delicious ice creams, but it’s rather pricey.
+Gelateria Rossetti, just opposite, also has a good selection and is cheaper.

-All the Streets Lead to Cours Saleya
+5. All the Streets Lead to Cours Saleya

-This Nice France itinerary continues south.
+This Nice France 2-day itinerary continues south.
 Don’t worry about getting lost in Old Nice because all the streets lead to Cours Saleya, the main pedestrian street.

-Located on the edge of Old Nice and a stone’s throw from the Promenade des Anglais, Cours Saleya is a bit the center of Nice’s (tourist) activity, with its market and restaurants.
+Located on the edge of Old Nice and a stone’s throw from the Promenade des Anglais, Cours Saleya is the center of Nice’s (tourist) activity, with its market and restaurants.
 It really looks like a large village square with its brightly colored houses, church, courthouse, and bustling atmosphere!

 Cours Saleya is also known for its colorful flower market, which takes place every morning except Monday: the stalls are gorgeous!
 You will also find stalls of fruits and vegetables, without forgetting the stalls of biscuits, candied fruits, or marzipans . . . a temptation difficult to resist, you are warned!

-Place Masséna
+6. Place Masséna

-Before visiting the Promenade des Anglais, let’s make a detour to admire the elegant Place Masséna, the main square in the city and a spot for many public events.
+Before visiting the Promenade des Anglais, let’s take a detour to admire the elegant Place Masséna, the main square in the city and a spot for many public events.
 Located at the end of the Paillon Promenade, its checkered floor and the red–ochre buildings give the place a beautiful look.

 Place Masséna is also the starting point of Avenue Jean Médecin, Nice’s main shopping street with luxury boutiques and department stores.

-If you are looking for another ice cream (after all, you are on holiday!), head to Papilla (3, Rue de l’Opéra), between Place Masséna and the Promenade des Anglais.
+If you are looking for another ice cream (after all, you are on holiday!), head to Papilla (3 Rue de l’Opéra), between Place Masséna and the Promenade des Anglais.
 Their ice creams are delicious, and you can eat them by the sea!

-Stroll Along the Promenade des Anglais
+7. Stroll Along the Promenade des Anglais

-When you visit Nice, you cannot miss the legendary Promenade des Anglais, which stretches for seven kilometers along the Baie des Anges.
+When you visit Nice, you cannot miss the legendary Promenade des Anglais, which stretches seven kilometers along the Baie des Anges.
 It is a charming place for a stroll in the afternoon, especially between the (also legendary) Hôtel Négresco and the Colline du Château.

 Admire the turquoise waters of the Mediterranean Sea and enjoy the sea breeze, which makes the hottest days of summer more bearable.
 Here, you have some of the fanciest beaches on the French Riviera, but the place is not ideal for swimming because the beaches are made of large pebbles.

-You will also see some stunning hotels and buildings with typical architecture of Nice along the Promenade.
+You will also see some stunning hotels and buildings with the typical architecture of Nice along the Promenade.
 The legendary palatial Hôtel Négresco is worth the detour alone: just like the Sacher Hotel in Vienna, the Ritz in Paris, or the Astoria Hotel in Brussels, Hôtel Négresco is one of the legendary luxury hotels in Europe and the symbol of the French Riviera.

-Two Days in Nice: Day Two
+2 Days in Nice Itinerary: Day Two

-Cimiez Neighborhood
+8. Explore the Cimiez Neighborhood

 Matisse Museum or Chagall Museum?